-In applications where the output voltage must be greater than $V{\rm IN}$, gain can be added with an additional external amplifier, or it can be achieved in a single stage.
+In applications where the output voltage must be greater than $V{\rm IN}$ , gain can be added with an additional external amplifier or it can be achieved in a single stage.
 Consider the effect of temperature coefficients of the thin film resistors of the DAC.
 Simply placing a resistor in series with the $R{\rm FB}$ resistor causes mismatches in the temperature coefficients, resulting in larger gain temperature coefficient errors.
-Instead, the circuit in Figure 38 shows the recommended method for increasing the gain of the circuit.
-R1, R2, and R3 should have similar temperature coefficients, but they need not match the temperature coefficients of the DAC.
-This approach is recommended in circuits where gains of greater than 1 are required.
+Instead, the circuit in Figure 37 shows the recommended method for increasing the gain of the circuit.
+R1, R2, and R3 can have similar temperature coefficients, but they need not match the temperature coefficients of the DAC.
+This approach is recommended in circuits where gains greater than 1 are required.
+Note that $R{\rm FB} \gg R2//R3$ and a gain error percentage of $100 \times (R2//R3)/R{\rm FB}$ must be taken into consideration.

-Figure 38.
+Figure 37.
 Increasing the Gain of the Current Output DAC